GorgonzolaRex/wizardry-daphne-guide/docs/equipment/blacksmithing.md

 ## Enhancement Inheritance

 - Enhancement Inheritance sacrifices an existing enhanced piece of equipment of the same type (1H weapons-to-1H weapons, shoes-to-shoes, etc.) to increase the enhancement value of another item.

-This helps save gold + ore when changing to better or higher tier equipment when you have already enhanced your existing equipment.
+- The total gold and ore cost of the sacrificed item is applied to the new one, which is why you will differences between the potential enhancement level across gear of different Ranks (Steel, Ebon, etc.).

-The resulting enhancement level will depend on the material and enhancement level of the sacrificed item relative to the item being enhanced.
-The expected enhancement outcome is shown after selecting the item to be sacrificed.
+- This option can help preserve your resources when upgrading to better or higher-tier equipment.

-Enhancement inheritance comes with a small chance of an excellent or poor outcome that will result in one extra or one less level of enhancement.
+- The expected outcome is shown after selecting the piece of equipment to be sacrificed.
+It also comes with a small chance of an excellent (+1) or poor (-1) outcome.

-You can inherit an enhancement level higher than an item can reach if its Strength (Unification level) is not high enough (see Unification below).
+- You can inherit an enhancement level higher than an item can reach if its Strength (Unification level) is not high enough (see Unification below).
 When that is the expected level, the value will be shown as something like `+5 (+7)!`.
 Upon increasing the item's unification Strength to accommodate the higher level, the item's enhancement level will automatically be increased.

 ## Unify